tfabris/BlueGigaEmpeg/README.md

 You should see some serial port output from the Arduino.
 If you don't already see this, try closing and re-opening the Serial Monitor.

-If the Serial Monitor is working, then you are read to compile and upload the sketch to the Arduino Mega board.
+If the Serial Monitor is working, then you are ready to compile and upload the sketch to the Arduino Mega board.
 Do the following:

 - Select "File", "Open" and open the BlueGigaEmpeg.ino project file in the